 Over the school holidays, we hosted a two-day Animaliers course where participants explored unique animals and their physical characteristics and behaviours.

-The two-day Animaliers course saw participants exploring unique animals, their physical characteristics and behaviours.
-The girls researched an animal they were intrigued to know more about with many developing a passionate interest and advocacy for their animal and its unique characteristics.
+Girls researched an animal they were intrigued to know more about, with many developing a passionate interest and advocacy for their animal and its unique characteristics.

-Perspective drawing allowed participants to explore the different techniques to their illustrations, incorporating depth using a range of mediums such as oil pastels and charcoal.
-Participants narrowed their choice to one animal they would focus their final perspective drawings on that would be used to create their sculpture the following day.
+Participants explored different perspective drawing techniques to complete their illustrations, incorporating depth using a range of mediums, such as oil pastels and charcoal.
+They then narrowed their choice to one animal they would focus their final perspective drawings on to be used to create their sculpture the following day.

-Perth artist, Si Hummerston, facilitated a workshop on the second day with participants creating a three-dimensional sculpture of their animal.
-They created the skeleton using armature wire, building up the body with aluminium foil and creating the skin using clay.
-It was fascinating to watch the animals come to life throughout the process with participants integrating their own creative ideas into their sculpture.
-As each unique feature was carefully created there were eyes, noses, fingers, claws and texture created for the animal’s skin covering.
+Perth artist, Si Hummerston, facilitated a workshop on the second day with participants to help them create a 3D sculpture of their animal.
+They created the skeleton using armature wire, built up the body with aluminium foil and created the skin using clay.
+They discussed, tested and applied painting techniques as animals came to life during the process.

-“The strength of this course is the ability for the girls to work independently and express their individuality by choosing their own animals to research and create.”
+“The strength of this course is the ability for the girls to work independently and express their individuality by choosing their own animals to research and create,” one parent said.

 “My daughter absolutely loved working with the artist and enjoyed the whole design process through to completion of her sculpture.
-She was SO pleased with her sculpture and has been making little animated movies with it since coming home.
-It’s been great to see her extending the activity herself beyond the two days!”
+She was so pleased with her sculpture and has been making little animated movies with it since coming home.
+It’s been great to see her extending the activity herself beyond the two days,” another parent added.